richardcom/tp/docs/UserGuide.md

 Checks the list of locations of where a certain book is stored.
 Currently only the science library and central library are available locations.
+This means only stocking information regarding the science library and central library are available.

 Format: `stock [n/BOOK NAME] [i/ISBN]`